-Whey protein is a popular supplement used by bodybuilders to add to their already high protein diets.
-Everyone needs protein and whey is the perfect protein because of its convenience and easy to use drinkability.
 This article will explain what whey protein is and why it`s the top selling sports nutrition product on the market today.
-You will also learn the common amino acids found in whey, best times to consume it, and learn how much whey you need in your daily diet.
+You will also learn the commonamino acidsfound in whey.
+In addition, you’ll learn the best times to consume it.
+Finally, you’ll learn how much whey you need in your daily diet.

 During the process of converting milk into cheese, whey protein is separated out.
-Whey is the highest quality and best source of protein available to the public.
-It plays a role as an antioxidant and helps support a healthy immune system.
-Studies have shown that whey protein contains the perfect combination of amino acids needed for optimal performance in the body.
-Consistent supplementation of whey with a good exercise program will yield the results that you are looking for.
+Whey is the highest quality and best protein available.
+It plays a role as an antioxidant.
+It also helps support a healthy immune system.
+Studies have shown that whey protein contains the perfect combination of amino acids.
+Whey promotes optimal performance in the body.
+Consistently supplement whey and combine it with a good exercise program.
+This will help you achieve your physique goals.

 The amino acids commonly found in most whey powders can be classified in three different categories: